Jonathan India Player Props: Reds vs. Rays

-Jonathan India -- 1-for-2 with a double and an RBI in his most recent game -- will be in action for the Cincinnati Reds against the Tampa Bay Rays, with Jalen Beeks on the hill, on April 17 at 6:40 PM ET.
+Jonathan India -- batting .314 with four doubles, six walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Taj Bradley on the hill, on April 18 at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Phillies.
+In his last game he had a hitless performance (0-for-3) against the Rays.

 Jonathan India Game Info & Props vs. the Rays